The best alternatives to Facebook ads

 What are the best alternatives to Facebook ads?

-Let’s explore some ad platforms that have a similar model to Facebook (the Web 2.0 model).
-These platforms, while still susceptible to many of the same problems as Facebook, are faring a little better.
+First let’s explore some ad platforms that use the familiar (but failing) traditional ad model.
+These platforms will have a similar feel to Facebook’s ad model, but are still susceptible to many of the same problems as Facebook, despite fairing a bit better.

-Twitter has nearly 500 million MAU—significantly less than Facebook, but a number that’s growing.
+X, formerly Twitter, reportedly has over 500 million MAU—significantly less than Facebook, but a number that’s growing.
 It has a highly engaged audience.
-And there’s also less competition driving ad costs up on Twitter than Facebook (because it’s not as saturated with advertisers).
+And there’s also less competition driving ad costs up on X than Facebook (because it’s not as saturated with advertisers).

-The only caveat is that you’ll need to have concise, simple, and effective messaging to fit within Twitter’s 280-character limit for ads—an obstacle Facebook advertisers don’t have to worry about.
+The only caveat is that you’ll need to have concise, simple, and effective messaging to fit within X’s 280-character limit for ads—an obstacle Facebook advertisers don’t have to worry about.

-Note that Twitter uses similar tactics when it comes to collecting user data and offering targeted ad space.
-Twitter has been hit with its own fines and lawsuits for data mismanagement, and is susceptible to the same types of data regulation challenges as Facebook.
+Note that X uses similar tactics when it comes to collecting user data and offering targeted ad space.
+X has been hit with its own fines and lawsuits for data mismanagement, and is susceptible to the same types of data regulation challenges as Facebook.

 LinkedIn (which is owned by Microsoft) has about 90 million MAU, which makes it a relatively small social media platform.
 But its user base is made up of business professionals with higher incomes to spend, as well as pages for businesses themselves.
 Business pages are suited for B2B advertising—making the audience and its intent quite different from most other ad platforms.